I'll take on the archers. Haley, V: slow down that wizard! Haley:

 - In Wakfu season 1 episode 3, while fighting a villain named "The Black Raven", Yugo makes the point that all ravens are black.
 The team then immediately drops what they're doing in order to work on a better name for him, ignoring the feeble attempts of the Black Raven to remind them that they were about to fight.

-- Early in season two of Jackie Chan Adventures, Torhu is fighting Hak Foo, whose schtick involves coming up with elaborate names for every single attack.
+- Early in season two of Jackie Chan Adventures, Tohru is fighting Hak Foo, whose schtick involves coming up with elaborate names for every single attack.

 Hak Foo: Mad Monkey Kung Fu!
 Octopus Fists of Fury!
 Shredding Lion Claws!
 Minnow Whallops Whale!

-Torhu: I'm sorry, what was the last part?
+Tohru: I'm sorry, what was that last part?

 Hak Foo: I said, "Minnow—" (gets body-slammed across the room) "What was that last part?"